joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 The number of seats is adjusted to fit the [number of billable users in your group](#view-seat-usage) at the time of renewal, if that number is higher than the current subscription quantity.

-You can view and download your renewal invoice on the Customers Portal [Invoices](https://customers.gitlab.com/invoices) page.
+You can view and download your renewal invoice on the Customers Portal [View invoices](https://customers.gitlab.com/receipts) page.
 If your account has a [saved credit card](../customers_portal.md#change-your-payment-method), the card is charged for the invoice amount.
 If we are unable to process a payment, or the auto-renewal fails for any other reason, you have 14 days to renew your subscription, after which your access is downgraded.

 #### Email notifications